-To create Custom Tables, you must have property-level Edit permission.
+To create Custom Tables, you must have property-level Editor role.
 You can create up to 100 Custom Tables per property.
 You can view your property's quota usage at any time by going to Custom Tables at the property level in the Admin section.
 There, you can also view all Custom Tables created by other Editors of your account.

 In addition Custom Tables, like standard daily processed tables, has a limit on the number of unique rows of data that can be stored per day.
-Unlike standard tables, however, Custom Tables has a limit of 500k unique rows per day, 425k higher than the normal limit of 75k rows for 360 customers2.
-When there are more than 500k unique rows per day for a given table, Analytics stores the top N values3 and creates an (other) row for the remaining value combinations.
+Unlike standard tables, however, Custom Tables has a limit of 1M unique rows per day for 360 customers, 925k higher than the normal limit of 75k rows.
+When there are more than 1M unique rows per day for a given table, Analytics stores the top N values3 and creates an (other) row for the remaining value combinations.
 See (other) entries in reports for more detail on the (other) row.

 What data you can include

 Not all metrics and dimensions can be included in a Custom Table, and not all reports can benefit from Custom Tables.
-The Users metric and user based segments cannot be included.
+User-based segments cannot be included.
 Because of the way data is stored or accessed in the following reports, they can't use data from Custom Tables: Flow Visualization, Search Engine Optimization, Multi-Channel Funnels, and Attribution.

 Processing and availability